jpwerka/web-backend-api/web-backend-api/README.md

   });
 });
 ```

+_**Note:** To view all possible configurations for a collection see all methods in: [IBackendService](https://github.com/jpwerka/web-backend-api/blob/master/web-backend-api/src/lib/interfaces/backend.interface.ts)_

 To start and load all data to simulate backend is necessary create a different main entry file.
 In this sample use a main-mem.ts